duguyue100/awsdlgpu/aws_for_dl.md

 Choose `Launch`, then select `Ubuntu Server 14.04 LTS (HVM), SSD Volume Type`, then choose `g2.2xlarge` instance type.

 The initial storage on the instance settings is 8GB, but it's far from enough.
-I personally pushed to 200GB so that I can have enough room for installing packages, drivers, databases, etc.
+I personally pushed to 500GB so that I can have enough room for installing packages, drivers, databases, etc.

+Amazon AWS now is offering another type of GPU instance, and it's a lot more powerful, it's `g2.8xlarge`.
+You can get much more detailed information from [here](http://aws.amazon.com/ec2/instance-types/).

 ### Install packages.